1993 Currie Cup

 The 1993 Currie Cup (known as the Bankfin Currie Cup for sponsorship reasons) was the 55th season in the competition since it started in 1889.
+Transvaal defeated Natal 21-15 in the final.

 6 teams participated, playing each other twice over the course of the season, once at home and once away.
 Teams received two points for a win and one point for a draw.
 The top two teams qualified for the final.

 This season saw no changes from the previous year.